 To help shift your relationship with money in the right direction, ask yourself these four important questions before spending a dime: Do I need it, love it, like it, or want it?
-I talk all about this concept on Day 5 of my savings challenge.
-Here’s a sneak peek of this money mindset blueprint: https://thebudgetnistablog.com/need-love-like-want/
+I talk all about this concept and more on my savings hub.

 2. Track your coins for a month